Active Members

 After serving that goal for a year, WESP evolved into a much more ambitious endeavor, seeking to explore staged rocket systems and further familiarize ourselves with supersonic flight regimes.

-Powered by solid rocket motors, opposed to the liquid engines of project Nixus, WESP aims for maximum flight performance, apogees and velocities.
+Powered by solid rocket motors, as opposed to the liquid engines in WARR Rocketry, WESP aims for maximum flight performance, apogees, velocities, and more frequent launches.

-This has led to the development of our latest, two staged rocket :
+This has led to the development of our latest, two-stage rocket:

 Looking forward, we are working on our next rocket evolution: